 Building capacity for teachers in the STEM areas to provide all students with the opportunity to learn highly technical skills in an integrated way.
 Located in the RCTC Heintz Center, STEM Village is an education resource that provides kindergarten-high school teachers access to a lending library of STEM equipment and materials.
 STEM Village also offers workshops and opportunities for collaboration throughout the year.
 To contact STEM Village, call 507.285.7187 or email STEMVillage@winona.edu

 This toolkit provides best practices for tech experience tours, speed networking, panel discussions, and much more!
 Download today!

 Minnesota Children’s Museum is dedicated to providing children with a fun, hands-on and stimulating environment to explore and discover.
 The museum helps to instill a lifelong love of learning by nurturing the real-world skills children need to become engaged citizens in the future.

-U of M's Talented Youth in Mathematics Program (UMTYMP)
+University of Minnesota-Rochester's Talented Youth in Mathematics Program (UMTYMP)

 UMTYMP (pronounced "umm-tee-ump") is an accelerated mathematics option for students who are highly gifted in mathematics.
 The experience students will have in the program is unique: class sizes are small, the scope of the curriculum allows students to cultivate both a rich depth and breadth of mathematics, the length of the program is shorter than comparable programs, and successful students will be granted honors level college credit for the courses taken in UMTYMP in the last three years of the program.